lzhw1991/IsogeometricBEM/README.md

 # IsogeometricBEM
-The is a isogeometric boundary element method code for linear elastic problem based on fotran
+The is an isogeometric boundary element method code for linear elastic problem based on fotran